SVRG and Beyond via Posterior Correction: Introduction

 \section{Introduction}

-Variance Reduction is a powerful technique to speed-up stochastic optimization.
+Variance reduction is a powerful technique to speed-up stochastic optimization.
 For example, stochastic variance reduced gradient (SVRG) uses full-batch gradients to stabilize future mini-batch updates \citep{johnsonZhang2013}.
-The method originates in the works of \citet{roux2012stochastic,schmidt2017minimizing,shalev2013stochastic} which require storing individual gradients over the full dataset.
-Since then, a large number of variants have been proposed exploring various aspects of this method~\citep{nguyen2017sarah,fang2018spider,cutkosky2019momentum}.
-Variance reduction has become a useful tool to accelerate both convex and nonconvex optimization.
+The method originates in the works of \citet{roux2012stochastic,shalev2013stochastic,schmidt2017minimizing} which \revision{required occasional full-batch gradient computations.} Since then, a large number of variants have been proposed exploring various aspects of this method~\citep{nguyen2017sarah,fang2018spider,cutkosky2019momentum}.

-Our goal here is to explore new connections of SVRG to Bayes.~Currently, no work exists in this space and no foundational connections are known.~We are particularly interested in investigating whether variance reduction can be effective in non-traditional settings, for example, in variational continual pre-training and fine-tuning of language models~\citep{shen2024variational}.
-Variance reduction has not yet seen a lot of success in deep learning~\citep{defazio2019ineffectiveness}.
-Our exploration here is meant to assess its potential in non-traditional variational training.

-In this paper, we present surprising new foundational connections of SVRG to a recently proposed Bayesian method called posterior correction~\citep{khan2025knowledge}.
-Specifically, we show that SVRG is recovered as a special case of posterior correction over the isotropic-Gaussian family, while novel extensions are automatically obtained by using more flexible exponential families (\cref{fig:fig1}(left)).
-This result is surprising because posterior correction is not a variance reduction method, rather a knowledge transfer method.
-The result offers a new perspective of variance reduction as knowledge transfer, for instance, through frequent mega-batch gradient computations.